tianocore/edk2-pytool-extensions/integration_test/ReadMe.md

 1. Only run test cases with a given tag
    1. `--include CoreCI` to run only the CoreCI tests
-   2. `--include PlatfrmCI` to run only the Platform CI tests
+   2. `--include PlatformCI` to run only the Platform CI tests
    3. `--include PrEval` to run only the pr_eval tests
 2. More Debug info in log
    1. `-L TRACE` to run with most detailed info